 Activities from the university database:

-Veli Mäkinen is Professor of Computer Science at the University of Helsinki.
+Veli Mäkinen is Professor of Computer Science at the University of Helsinki and Vice Head of Department.
 He heads the Genome-scale algorithmics team at the Algorithmic Bioinformatics research group.
 He has supervised five PhD theses and over forty Master's theses.
-He is currently supervising two PhD students.
+He is currently supervising three PhD students.

 The new textbook works as the main material for algorithmic bioinformatics courses taught frequently by Veli Mäkinen.
 He also teaches the general algorithms courses Design and Analysis of Algorithms, String Processing Algorithms, Data Compression Techniques, and projects and seminars related to these topics.